Work-life balance? Is it even possible? Maybe there’s a better question we can ask ourselves.

 Work is a part of your life and your life is a part of your work.
-They’re BFF.
+They’re basically best friends forever.

 INSTEAD OF STRIVING FOR WORK-LIFE BALANCE STRIVE FOR THIS

-In the book, Matthew says that it’s not balance you should strive for but satisfaction.
+In the book, Matthew says that it’s not balanced you should strive for but satisfaction.